shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 If on SGX platforms the OE SDK always installs with the AESM background service (as a hard dependency), then it is possible for the host-side plugin library to be linked at build-time only with the quote-ex library.
-With this option, the dependency on the DCAP library is dropped.
+With this option, the dependency on the DCAP library can be dropped.

 ##### Option 3: Link with Both Libraries

-To avoid the complication of dynamic library loading and to keep the flexibility of using either one of the the libraries, the host-side plugin library can be built to be linked to both the DCAP and the quote-ex libraries.
+To avoid the complication of dynamic library loading and to keep the flexibility of using either one of the the libraries, the host-side plugin library can be built to be linked to both the DCAP and the quote-ex libraries, and one of the two libraries will be used in the priority defined in the previous section.
-It first calls into the quote-ex library to check if the dependent background service is available.
-If so, the quote-ex library is used, otherwise the DCAP library is used.

 ##### Option 4: Link with DCAP and Dynamic Load of quote-ex

 With this option, the existing OE SDK build and run-time behavior (that depends on the DCAP library for in-process quote generation) stays the same.
-But on a platform, if the quote-ex library is installed and can be dynamically loaded by the OE SDK SGX attester plugin library, this plugin library will dynamically load the quote-ex shared library and use it for generation of ECDSA and EPID quotes.
+But on a platform which has the quote-ex library installed, one of the two libraries will be used in the priority defined in the previous section.

 #### Proposal: Implement Option 1